Neloy-Barman/Blender-Artworks/Must_Know_Things.md

 ## Edge Creasing
 * It's used to make the edge sharper while using suvb-division surface modifier.
-* It has a factor of 0 to 1.
+* It has a factor of 0 to 1. **Selecting object+Shift+E**
 * We dn't get control of the edge then.
 Instead of using it we can use loop cut to perform beveling.
 That's more handy to do.